 “MTG Finance” is a popular niche investment community.
-Basically, participants invest in individual Magic: the Gathering cards, particularly cards on the reserve list.
-These cards have proven to be reliable forms of investment over the years, some even qualifying an exceptionally good investments.
+Basically, participants invest in individual cards or sealed product, particularly cards on the reserve list.
+These cards have proven to steadily increase in value over the years, some even qualifying an exceptionally good investments.
 Yet I’ll never invest in Magic cards.
 Here’s why.

 - Magic cards can be lost or destroyed easily.
 This means that an investor must spend additional time, money, and energy into the safe storage and transportation of their collection.
 Fires, theft, water damage, etc. Theft is particularly significant because many deals occur at conventions, where there is no shortage of potential thieves roaming around.
 Expect to be enslaved to your collection the entire time.

 - Magic cards can be counterfeited.
 This means additional time, money, and energy must go towards grading and inspecting cards before a big sale.

 - Magic cards have no inherent value.
 At the end of the day, they are pieces of paper.
 While Wizards of the Coast does maintain a reserved list, and cards on these list tend to only increase in value over time, WOTC cannot reserve the value of the Magic hobby as a whole.
 Yes, Magic has done fantastic up to this point, but I am not optimistic about Magic’s future in twenty years, and I would prefer an investment vehicle that has long-term potential.